Sedex introduction to labour management

 Many labour standards are also legal requirements as part of national laws.
 For example, the Civil Rights Act in the USA forbids employment discrimination “based on race, color, religion, sex and national origin”.[i]
 These standards apply to all parts of a company’s workforce – its direct employees, temporary or seasonal employees, contractors, agency workers and homeworkers.

 We recommend that businesses also consider the people in their supply chains who work for suppliers, service providers and sub-contractors.
-Many organisations require suppliers to commit to the standards they operate their own business by, through a Supplier Code of Conduct.
+Many organisations require suppliers to commit to the labour standards they operate their own business by, through a Supplier Code of Conduct.

 What does labour management cover?